4th Workshop on Women* in Computing

 The workshop will take place in Albert-Einstein-Allee 47, 89081 Ulm.
 This is only a 2-minute walk from the bus stop Manfred-Börner-Straße.
 Ulm is very easy to reach by public transportation (train or bus), bike, or car.

-The full details will be shared with you in your registration confirmation.
+The full details and hotel recommendations will be shared with you in your registration confirmation.
+If you need the information beforehand, please contact us.

 Passant Elagroudy